jimeNestor/tools/lecture2/notes.md

 #!/usr/bin/env python -- when we compile, this will run the env command and for every system this is where bin lives, this will use the environment and send python as an argument  -- allows for scripts to be ran in all machines without requiring a script to exists somewhere in particular

+ It is good practice to write shebang lines using the env command that will resolve to wherever the command lives in the system, increasing the portability of your scripts

+Find:
+- command to use to find a a file
+- find can find stuff and do stuff when those files are found -- like finding a file and then having rm (to remove)

+Locate ** look into